COVID-19 Reopening Matrix

 - Individuals residing in certain areas in Tianjin and Shanghai who must leave those areas despite the domestic travel restriction must obtain a negative COVID-19 test obtained within seven days before departure.
-Travelers may also have to undergo a COVID-19 test after landing and may be subject to quarantine for 2 to 14 days depending on the requirements of local authorities.
-Travelers are advised to check with local authorities, airlines and destination hotels for more information on the specific requirements before departing the affected area.
+Travelers may also have to undergo a COVID-19 test after landing and may be subject to quarantine for 2 to 14 days depending on the local authorities' requirements.
+Travelers are advised to check with local authorities, airlines, and destination hotels for more information on the specific requirements before departing the affected area.

 - Individuals leaving Shanghai and Tianjin, even if they have not been to these Medium Risk Areas subject to destination city's requirements, may also be subject to additional medical and quarantine measurements as their "Travel Code" APP may show red.

 • The following requirements apply to those traveling from the United States instead of the requirements above:

 - Submission of the test result to the Chinese consular post in order to apply for a green health code with the "HS" mark or a certified health declaration form.

 - The Chinese embassy only accepts nucleic acid rt-PCR and IgM serum antibody test reports from designated laboratories.